31 Ways to Enjoy the Great Outdoors in the Minneapolis-Saint Paul Area

 Grab a Seat Outside

-If you’re looking to take a trip down memory lane and enjoy a delicious burger, head to Wagner’s Drive-In in Brooklyn Park or the newly reopened Clays Galaxy Drive In in St. Louis Park.
-After ordering from your car, you can either have your meal delivered and hung on your car window, or you can eat outside at the picnic tables.
+If you’re looking to take a trip down memory lane and enjoy a delicious burger, head to Wagner’s Drive-In in Brooklyn Park.
+Order from your car and your meal will be delivered and hung on your car window!

 How about some outdoor dining with a side of axe throwing, paintball, archery tag or airsoft?
-Lakeville’s Champion Valley Park offers a variety of outdoor activities, and you’re welcome to bring your own lunch (and alcohol, too) and eat it at the park’s picnic tables.
+Lakeville’s Champion Valley Park offers a variety of outdoor activities, and you’re welcome to bring your own lunch and eat it at the park’s picnic tables.